gkorpal/gkorpal.github.io/_pages/book-list.md

   * *NCERT Mathematics Textbook for Class XII [NCF – 2005]* major focus in on Calculus, but still its appendices on “Proofs in Mathematics” & “Mathematical Modelling” are worth reading.
 FOR EXAMPLE: In Appendix – 1 (Proofs in Mathematics), there are proofs for two beautiful theorems of Number theory (a) Prime Numbers are infinite & (b) Fermat Numbers are NOT Prime
 * **MATH!: Encounters with High School Students** by *Serge Lang*: A collection of conversations involving high-school geometry.
 * **Higher Algebra** by *Barnard and Child*: A classic book in college algebra and discrete-maths, contains my favourite proof of Wilson's theorem.
 Freely available on [Internet Archive](https://archive.org/details/higheralgebra032813mbp/page/n4).
-* **The Cartoon Guide to Calculus** by *Larry Gonick*:  A Fantastic book !
+* **The Cartoon Guide to Calculus** by *Larry Gonick*:  A Fantastic book!
 Everyone will love calculus after reading this.
 An illustrative guide to elementary calculus.
 * **Calculus: Basic Concepts for High Schools** by *Lev Tarasov*: Among the many calculus textbooks I read, this was the one which gave me the most clarity.
 Re-written in [LaTeX](https://archive.org/details/LevTarasovCalculusBasicConceptsForHighSchools/page/n101) by [The Mitr](https://wp.me/p13GRc-RX).

 # Undergraduate Maths